apache/doris-operator/README.md

 # doris-operator
 Doris-operator for doris creates, configures and manages doris cluster running on kubernetes.
-Operator provide deploy and manage fe, be, cn components.
+Operator provide deploy and manage fe, be, cn，broker components.
 Users custom `DorisCluster` CRD to deploy doris as demand.

 ## Features